 In a world with ever more people having access to ever more powerful weapons, escalating conflict could bring civilisation to an end.
 Alongside possible attacks from other countries, we also need to consider threats from terrorist groups, international crime syndicates, and other sub-state organisations.

-These groups may initiate actions for reasons we would judge to be deluded, misinformed, hasty, suicidal, or mad in some other way.
-However, these actions may still take place, despite the various sorts of insanity that might be involved.
+Some of these groups may initiate actions for reasons we might judge to be deluded, misinformed, hasty, suicidal, or mad in some other way.
+However, these actions may still take place, despite the various sorts of insanity that would be involved.
 It would be like a repeat of the cascade of unintended consequences that led Europe in 1914 into the horrors of the first world war, following a period in which many people thought, wrongly as it turned out, that large-scale war had become a thing of the past.

 However, the increased spread of nuclear technology, chemical weapons, biological pathogens, and cyberattack capabilities, means that a similar cascade of actions in our time could have consequences that are even more devastating than the carnage of the first world war.

-This state of affairs is sometimes given the semi-humorous name “Moore’s Law of Mad Scientists”, on a suggestion from Eliezer Yudkowsky:
+This state of affairs is sometimes given the semi-whimsical name “Moore’s Law of Mad Scientists”, on a suggestion from researcher Eliezer Yudkowsky: